 Below shows the current organisational structure of the Service’s senior management team and outlines each persons area of responsibility.

-Simon is the HMICFRS Liaison Officer and is also responsible for: Service Redesign Programme (specific delivery project), strategic planning cycle, strategic plan, IRMP, performance management, strategic risk management, programme and project management, external funding bids, audit and peer review, operational assessment.
+Simon is the HMICFRS Liaison Officer and is also responsible for: Service Redesign Programme (specific delivery project), strategic planning cycle, strategic plan, IRMP, performance management, strategic risk management, programme and project management, external funding bids, audit and peer review, operational assessment and corporate communication.